► 2020 Hilux with 2.8-litre engine

-As such, up until this point, the current Hilux has been available with a single 2.4-litre turbodiesel engine option, producing just 148bhp.
+As such, up until late 2020, the current Hilux was only available with a single 2.4-litre turbodiesel engine option, producing just 148bhp.
 To put this problem into perspective, 70% of the UK pick-up market in 2019 went to trucks with at least 175bhp – and that ‘at least’ covers many rivals pushing well over 200bhp.

-Now, though, the empire is striking back.
-Rounding out what has already been a somewhat extraordinary 2020 for Toyota, this heavily updated Hilux is better on-road, better off-road (where it was hardly shabby anyway) and better equipped, benefits from overhauled looks, and now offers the largest – if not quite the most powerful – engine of any new pick-up available in the UK.
+A major update in 2020 saw the empire strike back.
+Rounding out what was a somewhat extraordinary 2020 for Toyota, the heavily updated Hilux is better on-road, better off-road (where it was hardly shabby anyway) and better equipped, benefits from overhauled looks, and now offers the largest – if not quite the most powerful – engine of any new pick-up available in the UK.
 Come 2022 and there are a few more updates, but these are restricted to the spec and the software – more on that below.

 So, whether you want one for work or strapping a surfboard to the back, the Hilux has substantially upped its game.